China Hits US, EU Industrial Plastic With Provisional Tariffs as Trade Rows Deepen

 In a separate statement, a spokesperson for the Chinese Ministry of Commerce cited the results of its preliminary investigation, alleging that copolymer polyformaldehyde from these regions has been unfairly dumped onto the Chinese market.

-The investigation into the copolymer was launched on May 19, 2024, just days after the Biden administration significantly increased the tariffs on electric vehicles (EVs), advanced batteries, steel, and other products made in China.
+The investigation into the copolymer material was launched on May 19, 2024, just days after the Biden administration significantly increased the tariffs on electric vehicles, advanced batteries, steel, and other products made in China.

-According to the Chinese ministry, the plastic in question can partially replace metals such as copper and zinc and have various applications including in auto parts, electronics, and medical equipment.
+According to the Chinese ministry, the plastic in question can partially replace metals such as copper and zinc and has various applications including in auto parts, electronics, and medical equipment.

 China’s Escalated Trade Tensions With US, EU

-The Chinese regime targeted the imported industrial plastics days before the inauguration of President-elect Donald Trump, who has threatened to hike tariffs on products made in China once he returns to office.
+The Chinese regime targeted the imported industrial plastic days before the inauguration of President-elect Donald Trump, who has indicated he will hike tariffs on products made in China once he returns to office.

-Hourly after unveiling the duties hikes, China’s commerce ministry said it would initiate an investigation into semiconductors imported from the United States.
-The ministry’s official alleged the move was driven by concerns from the domestic chip industry, which said that the Biden administration’s support for the U.S. semiconductor sector granted its companies competitive advantages.
+After unveiling the duties hikes, China’s commerce ministry said it would initiate an investigation into semiconductors imported from the United States.
+The ministry stated that the move was driven by concerns from the domestic chip industry, which claims that the Biden administration’s support for the U.S. semiconductor sector granted its companies competitive advantages.

-The Chinese ministry official didn’t elaborate on the details of its plan, which was announced a day after Washington’s announcement of new restrictions on Chinese companies and their access to advanced chips.
-These measures were part of the Biden administration’s efforts to limit the Chinese Communist Party’s (CCP’s) ability to utilize artificial intelligence and other cutting-edge technologies for military advancement and espionage.
+The Chinese ministry official didn’t elaborate on the details of the plan, which was announced a day after Washington’s announcement of new restrictions on Chinese companies and their access to advanced chips.
+These measures were part of the Biden administration’s efforts to limit the ability of the Chinese Communist Party (CCP) ability to use artificial intelligence and other cutting-edge technologies for military advancement and espionage.

-The EU is currently weighing in on new restrictions on Chinese medical device makers after its investigations found Beijing unfairly blocks European companies in its procurement market.
+The EU is currently weighing new restrictions on Chinese medical device makers after its investigations found Beijing unfairly blocks European companies in its procurement market.

 Reuters contributed to this report.